 Because urban refugees tend to keep a low profile and are dispersed in the city, they often pass under the humanitarian radar.
 Supporting and protecting refugees in cities is a new challenge to humanitarian organisations who are used to assit refugees in camps.
 But with now half of the refugee population living in cities, there is an urgent need to shift approaches from camp to urban settings.

-Refugee-led organisations often provide the bulk of the assistance to their own communities.
+Given the very limited assistance of aid agencies in cities, refugee-led organisations provide the bulk of the assistance to their own communities.
 We support those organisations to develop their capacity to organise, plan and advocate for themselves.
-This includes: technical assistance and training, and support in governance, fundraising and communication mapping.
+This includes: technical assistance and training, support in governance, fundraising and communication mapping.
 We believe self-reliance is key to promote sustainable solutions.
+Learn more

-We help the humanitarian community adapt to the challenges of assisting refugees in urban settings.
-We use a collective impact strategy to create connexions between NGOs, academics, refugee-led organisations and urban designers from over 40 different countries, to make them share best practices and work together towards shared goals.
-We believe that the sum will always be greater than the parts.
+We help the humanitarian community adapt to the challenges of protecting refugees in cities.
+We create global connections between NGOs, academics, refugee-led organisations and practitioners to help them share best practices and work together towards shared goals.
+We believe that the whole is greater than the sum of its parts.
+Learn moreSee members of our network

 On our Debate Forum, key issues related to urban displacement are discussed in depth by experts, academics, UN staff members and civil society members.
 Join the conversation!Go to the Debate Forum